YoussefZidan/Arabic-Lorem-Ipsum/README.md

 # Arabic Lorem Ipsum

-Genering Dummy Lorem Ipsum Text in Arabic Language.
+Generating Dummy Lorem Ipsum Text in the Arabic Language.

 If you'd like to buy me a Coffee :-)